sasakiassociates/speckle-unity-core/README.md

-# speckle-unity-objects
+# speckle-unity-core
-A unity package for Speckle Core and Objects
+A unity package for Speckle Core